tactik8/synk_v2/README.md

-# extract_from_html
+# analyze_records

-Python functions to extract unstructured information from html.
+Python functions to try to identify the schema and fields of an unknown record.

 ## Requirements
-- Develop extractors to retrieve each of the following information from a html string:
+- For each fields of a record:
+  - Determine the data type (str, int, float, dict, list, etc)
+  - Determine the field schema:
-  - text
+    - Email
-  - links
+    - URL
-  - rss feeds
+    - Phone
-  - domain
+    - address
-  - google analytics id
+    - monetary
-  - sctuctured data / microdata
+    - first name
+    - last name
-  -
+    - date
+- Compile most frequent schemas for each fields across a series of record
+- Guess best schema - type
+- Guess overall record schema base don available fields.

 - Output result in a list of json-ld schema.org records